semantic-flow/sflo/docs/data/notes/j15tveot7ja8tmxy7vvmpjz.md

-Components with the **v-series component facet** have at least one historical checkpoint, i.e. at some point a [[concept.weave-process]] has generated a [[concept.mesh.resource.element.flow.snapshot.version]].
+Flows with the **v-series flow facet** have at least one historical checkpoint, i.e. at some point a [[concept.weave-process]] has generated a [[resource.node-component.flow-snapshot.version]].

-A [[concept.mesh.flow-facet.versioned]] collects [[Version|concept.mesh.resource.element.flow.snapshot.version]], so a v-series components must've had versioning turned on for at least one weave.
+A [[facet.flow.versioned]] collects [[Version|resource.node-component.flow-snapshot.version]], so a v-series flow probably had versioning turned on for at least one weave.